orionrobots/orion-explorer-arrow-control/1_basic_serial/readme.md

 This is the first phase of serial control.
+The robot will drive forward as long as there is any serial data.